Jinger Duggar & Jeremy Vuolo’s Daughter Felicity’s ‘Apple Eatin’ Photos Has Instagram Melting

 One fan seemed to be totally in love saying, “I don’t know what I was expecting when I swiped but I definitely didn’t expect it to melt my WHOLE HEART.”

-JInger Duggar has been living in Los Angeles with her family since July when they moved from Laredo, Texas.
+Jinger Duggar has been living in Los Angeles with her family since July when they moved from Laredo, Texas.
 Jeremy is attending seminary school, but he still has time to do plenty of exploring with his wife and daughter.
 Just recently, the Vuolos headed to Florida for a visit with friends.
-Jinger and Felicity was seen twinning in matching outfits, as recently detailed by The Inquisitr.
+Jinger and Felicity were seen twinning in matching outfits, as recently detailed by The Inquisitr.

 Counting On will be premiering the new season on Tuesday, October 15, where fans can see more details on Jinger Duggar and Jeremy Vuolo’s big move to L.A.